apache/incubator-teaclave-sgx-sdk/Readme.md

 * `secretsharing` shows the usage of Shamir sharing in Rust-SGX environment (provided by @davidp94).

+* `switchless` shows the usage of latest "switchless" execution model provided by intel.
+Please pay attention to the Makefile and the position of link flag "-lsgx_tswitchless".

 # Samples of ported third-party libraries

 As of v0.9.5, we provide 25 ported third-party libraries.
 All of them could be compiled using xargo (`XARGO_SGX=1` make) or cargo (`make`).